informacja/fig/README.md

 Simple saving figures library for Matlab.
 Auto generate saved vector graphic (eg. PDF) filename

 ### Library installation
-Copy and paste this in your MATLAB console
+Copy and paste this in your MATLAB console, if you want to update use [overwrite](overwrite.m) command
 ```matlab
 proj_path = pwd;
 cd(fullfile(userpath));